 The TNM staging system (officially known as the TNM classification system of malignant tumors) is a cancer staging system overseen and published by the Union for International Cancer Control (UICC).
 The American Joint Committee on Cancer (AJCC) publishes the AJCC Cancer Staging Manual which is based upon - and for the most part identical to - the TNM system.

 The TNM system has been widely adopted for the cancers of many body systems as a replacement for idiosyncratic disease-specific classification systems.
 It is currently in its eighth edition, published in October 2016 1,2.
+The ninth edition is scheduled for publication in 2024 6.

 In general the TNM system is not used for pediatric cancers.